mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 filtered in many networks, in contrast with VPN protocols.
 Third, the QUIC migration mechanism enables handovers between several network interfaces.

-This document is organised as follows.
+This document is organized as follows.
 {{reference-environment}} describes our reference environment.
 Then, we propose a first mode of operation, explained in
 {{the-datagram-mode}}, that uses the recently proposed datagram extension